 Nursing Home: Also called a “convalescent home” or “long-term care facility” or “skilled nursing facility.”
 A residential facility for persons with chronic illness or disability, particularly older people who have mobility and eating problems.
 Nursing homes may provide skilled care.
 If you meet certain health criteria, Medicare covers a limited stay in a Medicare-certified skilled nursing facility.
 While a skilled nursing facility is a nursing home, not all nursing homes are Medicare-certified skilled nursing facilities.

 Observation Stay: An outpatient hospital stay in which an individual receives medical services to help the doctor decide whether he/she should be admitted to the hospital as an inpatient or should be discharged.
 Observation stays may occur when patients go to the emergency room and have symptoms that require hospital physicians to monitor them.
-Observation stays typically last no more than 24 to 48 hours, but may last longer.
+Observation stays can last as little as a few hours, but may also last longer.

 Occupational Therapy: Therapy using meaningful activities of daily living to assist people who have difficulty acquring or performing meaningful work due to impairment or limitation of physical or mental function.

 Opt-Out: Doctors can “opt-out” of Medicare by notifying the Medicare carrier that they will not accept Medicare payments and telling their patients–in writing before treating them–that Medicare will not pay for their services and that the patients must pay for the care themselves.
 Doctors who have “opted-out” can charge as much as they want, and their patients have to pay the entire bill themselves.
 The only time a doctor who has opted out can receive payment from Medicare is when the doctor provides a patient emergency or urgent care services and the patient does not have a contract with that doctor.
 If the doctor did not provide a written contract before the patient received the services, the patient is not liable for payment.